antor44/livestream_video/README.md

 **Q: Neither smplayer nor mplayer work with online TV?**

 A: This program uses the system's installed versions of mpv or mplayer, not the python versions installed with pip or Anaconda.
 The installed version of mplayer may not support online video streams, depending on how it was compiled or its configurations, or there may be conflicts with video encoding libraries used by mplayer.
-In general, mpv is a better option than mplayer, or if you prefer smplayer, make sure it is configured to use mpv in its options.
+In general, mpv is a better option than mplayer, or if you prefer smplayer, make sure it is configured to use mpv.